qooxdoo/qooxdoo/docs/development/documentation/api_jsdoc_ref.md

 JSDoc Reference
 ===============

-The declarative language used in JSDoc-like comments in %{qooxdoo} has grown including specific extensions, maybe in some cases deviating from the [official implementation](http://code.google.com/p/jsdoc-toolkit/), so it makes sense to summarize the supported constructs.
+The declarative language used in JSDoc-like comments in qooxdoo has grown including specific extensions, maybe in some cases deviating from the [official implementation](http://code.google.com/p/jsdoc-toolkit/), so it makes sense to summarize the supported constructs.

 Overall JSDoc Structure
 -----------------------